 The Hybrid Approach (What Most Production Systems Actually Use)

-Many systems we've built in 2025 combine tools.
+Many production systems in 2025 combine tools.
 LlamaIndex for retrieval, LangChain for orchestration, custom code for business logic.
 Each handles what it does best.

-We built a healthcare client's clinical decision support this way: LlamaIndex indexes medical literature and patient records with optimized retrieval.
-LangChain orchestrates the workflow—routes questions to specialty knowledge bases, runs compliance checks, coordinates with their EMR system.
-Custom code handles their proprietary clinical protocols and connects to internal systems.
+A healthcare clinical decision support system is a typical example: LlamaIndex indexes medical literature and patient records with optimized retrieval, LangChain orchestrates the workflow, routing questions to specialty knowledge bases, running compliance checks, coordinating with the EMR, and custom code handles proprietary clinical protocols and internal-system integration.

 The hybrid approach requires clear architectural boundaries.
 You need to decide where retrieval ends and orchestration begins, where framework code stops and custom logic starts.
 But for complex applications, it delivers better results than forcing one tool to do everything.